 - Place the breasts in a dry frying pan, skin side down, over a low heat to render down most of the fat, this may take as much as 10-15 minutes.
 When the fat is rendered, turn up the heat to crisp up and brown the skin (about 2 minutes).
 Finally, turn over to sear the underside for minute or so.
 Remove the duck breasts from the pan, pour off all but 2 tablespoons of the fat.
 Keep this pan to one side to make the sauce.

 - Meanwhile mix together the sea salt, cinnamon and demerara sugar.

 - Sprinkle the sugar mixture over the browned duck skin, pressing it down with your hands.
 Season with black pepper.

-- Place the duck breasts on a baking try and place in a preheated oven, 200’c for 10 minutes.
+- Place the duck breasts on a baking tray and place in a preheated oven, 200’c fan, for 8-10 minutes.

 - To make the sauce, mix together the red wine and cassis in a jug.
 Pour about 100ml of the liquid into a small bowl and mix in the cornflour, then pour this back into the jug and stir.